Open NowNon-Profit2026-27

 • Applicant must be an eligible entity type.

-• If applying as a trustee on behalf of a trust, the trustee must be an eligible entity type.
+• Trustees applying on behalf of a trust must themselves have an eligible entity type.

 • Consortia are permitted if there is a lead organisation that is solely accountable to the Commonwealth and is an eligible entity.

-• Eligible organisations may partner with ineligible organisations in a consortium, except organisations listed as non-compliant under the National Redress Scheme, Workplace Gender Equality Agency, NDIS Commission compliance action, or subject to a banning order under the National Disability Insurance Scheme Act 2013.
+• Consortia may include ineligible organisations except those on the National Redress Scheme non-joined list, the Workplace Gender Equality Agency non-compliant list, the NDIS Commission compliance action list, or organisations subject to a banning order under the National Disability Insurance Scheme Act 2013.

 To be eligible, applicants must be one of the following entity types: Aboriginal and/or Torres Strait Islander Corporation registered under the Corporations (Aboriginal and /or Torres Strait Islander) Act 2006, Company, Corporate Commonwealth Entity, Non-Corporate Commonwealth Statutory Authority, Corporate State or Territory Entity, Non-corporate State or Territory Entity, Non-corporate State or Territory Statutory Authority, Local Government, Cooperative, Incorporated Association, Statutory Entity, or Partnership.
-If applying as a Trustee on behalf of a Trust, the Trustee must have an eligible entity type.
-Consortia are acceptable if there is a lead organisation that is solely accountable to the Commonwealth and is an eligible entity.
-Eligible organisations may form a consortium with ineligible organisations except those listed on the National Redress Scheme list of institutions that have not joined or signified intent to join, the Workplace Gender Equality Agency non-compliant organisations list, the NDIS Commission website for compliance action, or those subject to a banning order under section 73ZN of the National Disability Insurance Scheme Act 2013.
+Trustees applying on behalf of a trust must have an eligible entity type.
+Consortia are permitted if there is a lead organisation that is solely accountable to the Commonwealth and is an eligible entity.
+Eligible organisations may form a consortium with ineligible organisations except those listed on the National Redress Scheme list of institutions that have not joined or signified intent to join, the Workplace Gender Equality Agency non-compliant organisations list, the NDIS Commission website for compliance action, or organisations subject to a banning order under section 73ZN of the National Disability Insurance Scheme Act 2013.

 What's Funded

-Funded activities may include individual and family capacity building, community capacity building, and information, advice and referral services that strengthen peer support networks and community connections for people with disability.Expected Outcomes
+Funded activities include strengthening support networks and peer support networks, empowering people with disability, fostering meaningful connections across diverse communities, delivering individual and family capacity building, community capacity building, and information, advice and referral services.Expected Outcomes

 Applicant Types